PriscilaCodrington/todo-app-vue-vite/README.md

 ## Step 4: Delete our tasks
 Next step, we'll need to delete our tasks.
 For that we'll need to bind the div that contains the trash icon to the method `deleteTask(index)`.
 This method will need to delete the task that we want.
-Remember how to use `splice` ?
+Remember how to use `.splice` ?

-## Step 5: TBD Edit our tasks
+## Step 5: Hide / Show the congratulations message
-...
+If you look at your table, you'll see that there's a congratulation message, always visible.
+We need to see that only in case all our tasks have "finished" as a status.
+For this we will need to use the directive `v-if` in the div which contains the message, and bind it to the method `shouldShowCongratulations()`.
+In the method you should check that the status of all the items is "finished".
+For this purpose, you can use the array method `.every`.

 ## Extra: This is going to make your life easier